DecipherNow/workshops/training/2. Grey Matter Installation/Grey Matter Installation Training.md

 1. the default Ubuntu Server AMI
 2. into a t2.2xlarge
-3. with 32 GB storage (the default is 8).
+3. with 32 GB storage (the default is 8)
+4. and TCP port `30000` open in its security group.

 Leave all other parameters set to their defaults, including the default security group.
 (We will update it later once we know what port to use.)